Child sex trafficking and exploitation are in every crevice across the world – in brothels, family homes and in dark corners of the internet.

 We have residential homes that care for survivors in certain countries after they are rescued.
 In our home in Cambodia, they work with a caseworker and get free education, counseling, life-skills training, vocational training, and help finding a job.
 These are practical benefits to empower survivors to find safe employment.
 We also have a programme called community care where survivors can access the same benefits while living at home.

-There are tens of thousands of women and girls stuck in sexual exploitation in Southeast Asia, and our rescue agents are working hard to free them.
+There are tens of thousands of women and girls stuck in sexual exploitation in Southeast Asia, and Destiny Rescue’s rescue agents are working hard to free them.
 This year, we have rescued more than 500 people and last year, we rescued 1426 people.

-If you would like to help our vision become reality, please consider donating today.
+If you would like to help our vision become reality, please consider donating.